 14.3.8.1 Maximum Credit Threshold

-The Device shall ensure that the top-up value specified by PTUT Value Class and PTUT Value does not exceed the Device’s Maximum Credit Threshold parameter.
+The Device shall ensure that the Prepayment Top Up’s value specified by PTUT Value Class and PTUT Value does not exceed the Device’s Maximum Credit Threshold parameter.

 14.3.8.2 Maximum Meter Balance Threshold

-The Device shall ensure that the top-up value specified by PTUT Value Class and PTUT Value when added to the Device’s Credit Balance does not exceed the Device’s Maximum Meter Balance Threshold parameter.
+The Device shall ensure that the Prepayment Top Up’s value specified by PTUT Value Class and PTUT Value when added to the Device’s Credit Balance does not exceed the Device’s Maximum Meter Balance Threshold parameter.

 Amend the glossary as follows: